 4-wire measurement to increase your accuracy, even with long adaptor cables.

-The observer effect basically says that the simple act of measuring something will alter the ‘thing’ being measured, and electronics this is most certainly the case.
+The observer effect basically says that the simple act of measuring something will alter the ‘thing’ being measured, and in electronics this is most certainly the case.
 This is where 4-wire measurement can help.

 To measure the continuity of a cable we need to pass a measurement current through it and Ohms Law tells us that this will create a voltage difference between either end of the cable which is relative to the current flowing and the resistance of the cable.
 This we can then measure and calculate the cable’s resistance using: R=V/I.